 Background.
 KMHPC was established at the October 2018 Children’s Mental Health Summit when our community mapped the challenges and decided to work together to address the growing crisis in children’s mental health.
 At the April 2019 Kids’ Mental Health-Pierce County Summit we ratified our common agenda and agreed how we will work together as KMHPC.

 Our Mission.
-Kids’ Mental Health – Pierce County is dedicated to developing a coordinated, responsive behavioral health system that serves the needs of children, youth and families at the right time, in the best place, with the best outcome for every family.
+Kids’ Mental Health – Pierce County is dedicated to developing a coordinated, responsive behavioral health system that serves the needs of children, youth, and families at the right time, in the best place, with the best outcomes for them.
 KMHPC coordinates with initiatives focused on young children to create a continuum of behavioral health services starting at birth.

 Our Values.
 Our shared values engender trust and link coalition members together.
 Children are at the center of our work.
 We are committed to supporting children’s well-being, promoting cultural responsiveness and equity, and incorporating youth and family voice into our work.

-Action Teams.
-The KMHPC Action Teams are comprised of people and agencies working together to plan and implement KMHPC community-wide agenda.
-Team leads are responsible for bringing the team together to plan and implement the strategy.
+Implementation Teams.
+The KMHPC Implementation Teams are comprised of people and agencies working together to plan and implement KMHPC community-wide agenda.
+Team leads are responsible for bringing the team together to plan and implement the strategy with KMPHPC staff support.